Glyph TAnimation

 Properties

-Additionally to the properties all components have, TAnimation has the following new or overridden properties:
+Additionally to the properties all VCL components have, TAnimation has the following new or overridden properties:

 Animation property